suku427/Case-Study-Node-Js/Implementation.md

 - **Fields:**
   - `id`: Unique identifier, auto-incrementing.
   - `timestamp`: The date and time of the visitor's entry.
+  - `ipAddress` : Optional it says about the user IP address for security.

 ### API Endpoints